imjunghyunee/rag-for-semicon-physics/data/md/chapter12_combined_cleaned.md

 (12.66)

-!Figure 12.36

 **Figure 12.36** | Current direction and voltage polarity definitions for the Ebers–Moll model.

-# Chapter 12: The Bipolar Transistor

 If the B–C junction becomes forward biased, such as in saturation, then we can write the current \( I_R \) as